James Tanton

-James Stuart Tanton (born August 1, 1966) is a mathematician and math educator.
-He is a winner of the Kidder Faculty Prize for his teaching at The St. Mark’s Math Institute, scholar at the Mathematical Association of America, author of over ten books on mathematics, curriculum, and education, and creator of videos on mathematics on YouTube.
-As of February 2020 his approximately 190 videos had earned over 800,000 views.
+James Stuart Tanton (born August 1, 1966) is an Australian-American mathematician and math educator.
+He is a winner of the Kidder Faculty Prize for his teaching at The St. Mark's Math Institute, scholar at the Mathematical Association of America, author of over ten books on mathematics, curriculum, and education, and creator of videos on mathematics on YouTube.
+As of August 2024 his approximately 360 videos had earned over 2,100,000 views.

 Education and professional work

 Tanton received his B.A. in mathematics from the University of Adelaide, and he earned his Ph.D. in mathematics from Princeton University in 1994, with a thesis in algebraic topology titled A Homological Fibration for Gl [infinity].
 He taught at the New College, St. Mary's College of Maryland, and Merrimack College before deciding that, to gain credibility with the high school teachers he hoped to work with, he had to teach high school himself.
-Tanton taught at St. Mark’s School in Southborough, Massachusetts, from 2002 to 2011.
+Tanton taught at St. Mark's School in Southborough, Massachusetts, from 2002 to 2011.

 As a presenter working with Maths Week Ireland, Tanton has worked to create interest in mathematics in schools in both parts of Ireland.
 Currently he is a visiting scholar at the Mathematical Association of America in Washington, DC.

+Personal life

+Since graduating from the University of Adelaide in 1988, Tanton has been living in the US.
+He is settled there with his family; his spouse is planetary scientist Lindy Elkins-Tanton, who was born in Ithaca, New York.